 Available course dates:

-Our Pre-University Summer School courses help prepare you for University.
-The course offers an in-depth exploration of a subject area at degree level, and improve students’ understanding of university study.
-Our courses provide insight into the key debates, themes and cutting edge research areas of a subject.
+Pre-University Summer School courses helps prepare students for university.
+The course offers an in-depth exploration of a subject area at degree-level and improves students’ understanding of university study.
+Our courses provide insight into the key debates, themes and cutting-edge research areas of a subject.
 Students will have the opportunity to collaborate on group assignments and experience social learning which are central elements of undergraduate study.

 What does this course cover?

-Are you interested in how different countries work together on international political level?
-This course is designed for students who are interested in a closer examination of specific political challenges, such as the role and power of international organisations in responding to current global issues.
+This course is designed for students who are interested in a closer examination of political challenges; such as the role and power of international organisations in responding to global issues.
 King’s central location and proximity to Westminster places you on the doorstep of centres of power and policy making.
-You will benefit from a range of course activities and excursions designed to broaden your understanding of today’s political landscape.

 What will I achieve?

 By the end of the module, you should have:

 - experienced a variety of learning activities typical of a first-year undergraduate degree in International Relations

 - built on your existing knowledge of core topics covered in a first-year undergraduate degree in International Relations

 - carried out independent research on a given topic and produced a structured and well supported response to an assignment brief